Could this be you: Here you are, sitting at your desk with your major prospect list in hand.

 Those are the ones who will cut you off quickly because they know you, and they probably see you often.
 So it’s even harder to get them alone to chat privately.

-The key to opening the door to a major gift prospect: Ask for advice.
+A great key to opening the door to a major gift prospect: Ask for advice.

 You probably know one of my favorite saying: “If you want money, ask for advice.
 If you want advice, then ask for money.”